List of Fremont Unified School District elementary schools: Niles Elementary School

 Niles Elementary School is an elementary school in Fremont, California.
 It is located at 37141 Second Street 94536.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
 One of the oldest schools in the area, it was constructed around the 1930s.
 The school mascot is the bulldog and the school colors are green and white and grey.
 Niles has a basketball team, a soccer team, and a cheerleading squad.
 It is part of the Washington attendance area and goes to Washington High School and Centerville Junior High School.

 Niles Elementary has instituted a Junior Safety Patrol program that encourages community involvement and leadership by having select 5th and 6th graders facilitate the loading and unloading zone as students come and go from school.
 This program is overseen by Niles Traffic Safety Coordinator, Robin Maccan.

 Parkmont Elementary School

 Parkmont Elementary School is an elementary school in Fremont, California.
 It is located at 2601 Parkside Drive 94536.
 It is one of 28 elementary schools in the city belonging to the Fremont Unified School District.
-The principal of Parkmont Elementary is Johanna Cho.
+The principal of Parkmont Elementary is Walter Lewis.
 Parkmont is part of the Washington Attendance area, and goes to Washington High School and Centerville Junior High School.
-Its school mascot is the panther, and has a basketball team.
+Its school mascot is the panther, and has a basketball and soccer team.